historiesofthefuture/historiesofthefuture/essays/benjamin/regeneration.md

 but to open a space for these tragedies to hasten collective struggle for a more just future.

-*For the next installment of this story, see [Discover Society, Issue 21](http://discoversociety.org/2015/06/03/black-to-the-future-in-memoriam/).*
+*For the final version of this story, see Ruha Benjamin, "Racial Fictions, Biological Facts: Expanding the Sociological Imagination through Speculative Methods," Catalyst: Feminism, Theory, Technoscience 2/2 (2016): 1-28. [link](http://www.ruhabenjamin.com/a/wp-content/uploads/2016/12/2016-Racial-Fictions-Biological-Facts.pdf).*

 [^1]: The theme of regeneration throughout this story is directly